pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/persistences/designing_persistence/_index.md

 ### Designing your persistence components

-Pip.Services helps reduce the amount of code with its consistent implementation.
+Pip.Services helps reduce the amount of code with its symmetric implementation principle.
 In this tutorial, we will demonstrate how this principle works by performing CRUD operations using shared code for two different databases: PostgreSQL and MySQL.

 #### Pre-conditions